Seirdy/seirdy.one/content/posts/fediverse-blocklists.md

 I have two reasons for maintaining two blocklists:

 1. I didn't feel comfortable placing some Tier-0 instances right next to, e.g., openly Nazi instances when they weren't at the same level of severity.
 FediNuke's existence establishes that some instances on the list are much worse than others.
 Maintaining multiple blocklists makes their subjectivity more obvious.

 2. The lists can work together.
 As I previously mentioned, the division makes it easier for people to feel comfortable importing blocks.
 Some admins have found that importing FediNuke and gradually combing through the rest of Tier-0 is more approachable than an "all or nothing" approach.

+### Use FediBlockHole

+The CSV format I use is the format used by [FediBlockHole](https://github.com/eigenmagic/fediblockhole).
+I do this for two reasons:

+1. FediBlockHole supports retractions: admins can configure a merge strategy to support downgrading an entry's severity, with the lowest severity (`noop`) being equivalent to a removal with an optional reason.

+2. [Oliphant's blocklists](https://writer.oliphant.social/oliphant/the-blocklist-algorithm) use my blocklists as sources, and are powered by FediBlockHole.

+If FediBlockHole supports your Fediverse server (it currently only supports the Mastodon admin APIs), I recommend using that if you want retractions to work.

 ### Trust, but verify